Buddhahood: Nature of the Buddha

-Attainments
+The various Buddhist schools hold some varying interpretations on the nature of Buddha.
 All Buddhist traditions hold that a Buddha is fully awakened and has completely purified his mind of the three poisons of craving, aversion and ignorance.
 A Buddha is no longer bound by saṃsāra, and has ended the suffering which unawakened people experience in life.

 Most schools of Buddhism have also held that the Buddha was omniscient.
 However, the early texts contain explicit repudiations of making this claim of the Buddha.

+Mahāyāna buddhology expands the powers of a Buddha exponentially, seeing them as having unlimited lifespan and all-pervasive omniscient wisdom, as omnipotent, and as able to produce an infinite number of magical manifestations (nirmanakayas) as well as being able to produce pure lands (heaven-like realms for bodhisattvas).

+The classic superknowledges

+The Early Buddhist texts (and other later sources as well) contain a classic list of "supernormal knowledges" (Skt. abhijñā, Pali: abhiññā) that a Buddha has attained through spiritual practice.

+There is an ancient list of "six classes of superknowledge" (Pali: chalabhiññā, Skt. ṣaḍabhijña) that Buddhas have which are found in various Buddhist sources.
+These are: